swiss-river-network/swiss-river-network.github.io/index.md

 ## Progress

 We have novel contributions and state-of-the-art results in air based water temperature modeling.
-Some are based on graphlets and can be used for imputing missing data and forecasting.
-Others do not require any structure at all rendering them more flexible to broader applications.
+Some are based on graphlets and can be used for imputing missing data or forecasting.
+Others require no prior structure at all.
+This makes them more flexible for broader applications.

 Check out for more details under [Publications](/publications).